www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 │  └── ...
 └── ...
 ```
-# Some Abstract Advantages Of Meta Repo
+# Some Abstract Advantages Of Meta Repos
 > Access all data via one interface,
 > but work on the files independently of each other.